-Poor or absent tone Compliance given a high priority as rom the top. evidenced by the matters considered by the Board and Executive Committee. ack of or inadequate policies and procedures.
-Comprehensive set of policies which are well embedded in the business, including bespoke policies for Fresh, to help ensure compliance with relevant legislation. ack of awareness of regulations and expectations.
+Threats Preventative barriers Compliance given a high priority as evidenced by the matters considered by the Board and Executive Committee.
+Comprehensive set of policies which are well embedded in the business, including bespoke policies for Fresh, to help ensure compliance with relevant legislation.
 Initial compliance training for all new employees which is reinforced by annual refresher modules.
-Procurement process enhanced to ensure subcontractors are aligned to the Group's expectations for compliance. nadequate control environment.
+Procurement process enhanced to ensure subcontractors are aligned to the Group's expectations for compliance.
 Formal delegated authorities matrix in place which is enforced by processes and controls.
-Poor management practices which accept non-compliance.
 Key individuals in the Finance and Commercial teams have relevant professional qualifications.
 A third-party whistleblowing hotline is also in place.

-Change: Link to business model:

-Threats Consequences Threats Preventative barriers Responsive controls Consequences Poor or absent tone from the top.
-Compliance given a high priority as evidenced by the matters considered by the Board and Executive Committee.
-Specific Group policies reinforced by annual training.
+Consequences Responsive controls Consequences Specific Group policies reinforced by annual training.
 Failure to comply with ABC or anti-slavery legislation leading to reputational damage or possible financial penalties.
-Lack of or inadequate policies and procedures.
-Comprehensive set of policies which are well embedded in the business, including bespoke policies for Fresh, to help ensure compliance with relevant legislation.
 Well-established DSAR and DPIA process and input from retained specialist GDPR consultants.
 Significant data breach of personal data leading to reputational damage or possible financial penalties.
-Lack of awareness of regulations and expectations.
-Initial compliance training for all new employees which is reinforced by annual refresher modules.
-Procurement process enhanced to ensure subcontractors are aligned to the Group's expectations for compliance.
 Controls framework governing bank payments.
 The Group is a victim of financial crime.

-Inadequate control environment.
-Formal delegated authorities matrix in place which is enforced by processes and 0 controls.
-Escalation factors Preventative barriers Poor management practices which accept non-compliance.
-Key individuals in the Finance and Commercial teams have relevant professional qualifications.
-A third-party whistleblowing hotline is also in place.
-Shortages in subcontractors increases pressure to appoint subcontractors with poor compliance controls in place.
+Escalation factors Preventative barriers Shortages in subcontractors increases pressure to appoint subcontractors with poor compliance controls in place.
 Pre-qualification questionnaire implemented for appointments.
 Climate-related legislation implemented in response to rapid climate change.
 ESG strategy in place to mitigate the Group's contribution to climate change.
-Regular review of climate-related legislation tha would be relevant to the Group.
+Regular review of climate-related legislation that would be relevant to the Group.

-damage and potential legacy issues
+Risk that failure to comply with legislation could lead to financial and/or reputational damage

-Project deliver Consequences business model: Threats Preventative barriers Responsive controls Consequences Unrealistic build programmes and increasing build costs.
+Project deliver у Change: Link to business model: 롣 🗰 🖫 Threats Consequences Threats Preventative barriers Responsive controls Consequences Unrealistic build programmes and increasing build costs.
 The Group's business model means that it is involved in planning for most of its developments, giving it a greater ability to ensure a suitable programme.
 Monitoring of performance against programme in monthly senior management review meetings to ensure early intervention.
 Project is delivered late, leading to financial penalties and reputational damage.
 Failure to obtain necessary statutory approvals.
 Experienced in-house Delivery teams use the Group construction management methodology which seeks early engagement and discharge of statutory conditions.
 QA data collated and monitored in monthly senior management review meetings.
 Poor quality workmanship.
 Poor quality workmanship.
 Management processes on site for ensuring build quality with QA procedures in place for monitoring and capturing QA data.
 Monitoring of progress against compliance with discharge of statutory requirements in monthly senior management review meetings.
 Completed properties do not comply with statutory requirements.
 ESG strategy not implemented.
 Work closely with supply chain to monitor compliance with ISO 14001, with all suppliers to be accredited by 2025.
 Monitoring of progress against ESG targets, with regular reporting to the Board.
 ESG commitments not met, leading to reputational damage.
 Poorly drafted or unclear specification documents, or failure to build what is consented or contracted.
 Construction management software utilised to ensure all parties are working to the latest drawings and documents.
 Regular project management review of compliance with planning and contractual requirements.
 Escalation factors Preventative barriers Business failures or significant disruption in the supply chain.
 Robust financial checks on subcontractors and monitoring of the workload, performance and capacity of key contractors.
 In the event of market delays in the sourcing of materials, liaising with subcontractors to order materials in advance of requirements.
 Pressures to meeting financial and delivery targets may lead to compromises on programme and quality.
-Governance procedures for project approval require Executi Committee approval for all developments with input from al key disciplines.
+Governance procedures for project approval require Executive Committee approval for all developments with input from all key disciplines.